8bitaustin/Keep-Audio-Awake/README.md

 [Install]
 WantedBy=default.target

 3. Enable and start the service: bashsystemctl --user daemon-reload systemctl --user enable --now keep-audio-awake.service

 4. Verify it is running:
-bashsystemctl --user status keep-audio-awake.service The service will start automatically after PipeWire is ready on every login and will restart itself if it crashes.
+systemctl --user status keep-audio-awake.service
+The service will start automatically after PipeWire is ready on every login and will restart itself if it crashes.

 Verifying Your Setup
-To confirm you have the same hardware/software configuration this was developed for: bash# Should show HDA NVidia as card 1 cat /proc/asound/cards
+To confirm you have the same hardware/software configuration this was developed for:
+# Should show HDA NVidia as card 1
+cat /proc/asound/cards

 # Should show PulseAudio (on PipeWire ...)